-HIST 207 Gender, Family, and Society in Modern China (M5) (S-1)
+[HIST 207 Gender, Family, and Society in Modern China (M5) (S-1)

+4 sem. hrs.
+Not offered in 2008-2010].
 Examines the roles men and women play in family and society in China, focusing on the impact of traditional values and foreign ideologies upon people's conduct, family hierarchy, and social structure.
 Special attention is given to the changes in women's lives brought about by Mao's rule and westernization since 1978.
 Liu.

-HIST 210 The African American Experience from Colonial Times to Reconstruction
+HIST 210 The African American Experience from Colonial Times to Reconstruction (M5)

 Begins with the arrival of Africans in bondage in Virginia in 1619.
-Studies original materials, significant historical writings, film, and literary works to consider slavery, blacks in the American Revolution, the abolitionist movement, blacks in the Civil War, and efforts to create a new postslavery society in the South.
+Studies original materials, significant historical writings, film, and literary works to consider slavery, blacks in the American Revolution, the abolitionist movement, blacks in the Civil War, and efforts to create a new post-slavery society in the South.
 Staff.